tim283/smpc_example/README.md

 SMPC_introduction.pdf [2] serves as a brief introduction to the example and SMPC with probabilistic constraints (chance constraints).

-run_mpc.m allows simple changes to the (SMPC) algorithm (see lines 13 - 68).
+run_mpc.m allows to run predefined MPC modes or to make simple changes to the (SMPC) algorithm (see lines 13 - 68).

-The following options exist:
+The following predefined options exist:

 0) no MPC, no constraint, no uncertainty (MPC input set to 0; only stabilizing feedback matrix K)
 1) MPC without constraint;  no uncertainty
 2) MPC with constraint;  no uncertainty